California Demise

-California Demise is an EP released by The Olivia Tremor Control.
-Recorded at 210 Sunset Ave on various four tracks by Bill Doss, Jeff Mangum, Will Cullen Hart and a few others.
+California Demise is an EP by the Olivia Tremor Control.
+It was recorded at 210 Sunset Ave on various four tracks by the Olivia Tremor Control, then consisting of Bill Doss, Jeff Mangum and Will Cullen Hart.
 This was the second Elephant Six 7-inch EP (e6002).
 In 2000 the tracks were collected and placed on the Singles and Beyond compilation.